-Theme Class number of times Description Guidance 1 Explanation of experiment guideline.
+Theme Class number of times Description Explanation of experiment guideline.
+Guidance 1 Explanation about the BYOD (Bring Your Own Device) system will be given, so please bring your PC at the guidance.
 Given an objective function and some constraints that take a vector as an argument, we call the problem of finding a value for the argument vector that minimizes (or maximizes) the value of the objective function under the given constrains an "Optimization Problem".
 In this experiment, Continuous Optimization 9 students will implement a procedure that generates a sequence of points that converge to an optimal solution (called an iterative method) of a given optimization problem.
 Further, the students should observe and discuss the appropriateness of a solution delivered by their implementation, as well as the time needed to reach to this solution.
 9 Combinatorial, or Discrete, optimization problems are optimization problems where the feasible solution space is discrete, and can be defined by some combinatorial structures such as orders or partitions.
-These types of problems often occur in many areas, but it is difficult to solve them Discrete Optimization efficiently unless one grasps the structure of the problem.
+These types of problems often occur in many areas, but it is difficult to solve them Diserveta Ortimination efficiently unless one grasps the structure of the problem.
 In this experiment, students will get Discrete Optimization familiar with the difficulty of combinatorial optimization problems through some representative problems, such as the Subset Sum or Shortest Path problems.
 Further, will study and implement the method of Dynamic Programming as one of the solution methods for combinatorial optimization problems.
 As an application example of queuing theory, consider designing a communication network.
-Communication Network Design Through two simple case studies, students will explore the differences between the design methods 9 of a voice network and a data network.
+Communication Network Through two simple case studies, students will explore the differences between the design methods Design 9 of a voice network and a data network.
 Further, students will learn how to use queuing theory to evaluate the performance of a network as a design indicator.
 As an assignment, students will also tackle the design of an optimal network under given constraints.
 Confirmation of Learning 2 Provide feedback to students on basic topics such as report-writing or the contents of the course.
-Achievements
+Achievements 2 rovide receivact to stations on basic topics such as report-writing of the contents of the course.

-【Textbook】 An experiment manual prepared by the instructors will be distributed in class.
+[Textbook] An experiment manual prepared by the instructors will be distributed in class.

-【Textbook(supplemental)】 Supplemental materials will be introduced if deemed necessary.
+[Textbook(supplemental)] Supplemental materials will be introduced if deemed necessary.